Sergeant

-Sergeant (abbreviated to Sgt. and capitalized when used as a named person's title) is a rank in use by the armed forces of many countries.
+Sergeant (Sgt) is a rank in use by the armed forces of many countries.
 It is also a police rank in some police services.
-The alternative spelling, serjeant, is used in The Rifles and other units that draw their heritage from the British light infantry.
-Its origin is the Latin serviens, 'one who serves', through the French term serjant.
+The alternative spelling, serjeant, is used in The Rifles and in other units that draw their heritage from the British light infantry.
+The word "sergeant" derives from the Latin serviens, 'one who serves', through the Old French term serjant.

-The term sergeant refers to a non-commissioned officer placed above the rank of a corporal, and a police officer immediately below a lieutenant in the US, and below an inspector in the UK.
-In most armies, the rank of sergeant corresponds to command of a squad (or section).
+In modern hierarchies the term sergeant refers to a non-commissioned officer positioned above the rank of corporal, or to a police officer immediately below a lieutenant in the United States, or below an inspector in the United Kingdom.
+In most armies, a sergeant commands a squad or a section.
 In Commonwealth armies, it is a more senior rank, corresponding roughly to a platoon second-in-command.
-In the United States Army, sergeant is a more junior rank corresponding to a squad- (12 person) or platoon- (36 person) leader.
+In the United States Army, sergeant is a more junior rank corresponding to a fireteam leader or assistant squad-leader; while in the United States Marine Corps the rank is typically held by squad leaders.

-More senior non-commissioned ranks are often variations on sergeant, for example staff sergeant, gunnery sergeant, master sergeant, first sergeant, and sergeant major.
+More senior non-commissioned ranks often have titles with variations on "sergeant", for example: staff sergeant, gunnery sergeant, master sergeant, first sergeant, and sergeant major.

-In many nations and services, the rank insignia for a sergeant often features three chevrons.
+In many nations and services, the rank insignia for a sergeant consists of three chevrons.